Hyponatremia

 Hyponatremia or hyponatraemia is a low concentration of sodium in the blood.
 It is generally defined as a sodium concentration of less than 135 mmol/L (135 mEq/L), with severe hyponatremia being below 120 mEq/L. Symptoms can be absent, mild or severe.
 Mild symptoms include a decreased ability to think, headaches, nausea, and poor balance.
 Severe symptoms include confusion, seizures, and coma; death can ensue.

 The causes of hyponatremia are typically classified by a person's body fluid status into low volume, normal volume, or high volume.
 Low volume hyponatremia can occur from diarrhea, vomiting, diuretics, and sweating.
 Normal volume hyponatremia is divided into cases with dilute urine and concentrated urine.
 Cases in which the urine is dilute include adrenal insufficiency, hypothyroidism, and drinking too much water or too much beer.
 Cases in which the urine is concentrated include syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 High volume hyponatremia can occur from heart failure, liver failure, and kidney failure.
 Conditions that can lead to falsely low sodium measurements include high blood protein levels such as in multiple myeloma, high blood fat levels, and high blood sugar.

 Treatment is based on the underlying cause.
 Correcting hyponatremia too quickly can lead to complications.
 Rapid partial correction with 3% normal saline is only recommended in those with significant symptoms and occasionally those in whom the condition was of rapid onset.
 Low volume hyponatremia is typically treated with intravenous normal saline.
 SIADH is typically treated by correcting the underlying cause and with fluid restriction while high volume hyponatremia is typically treated with both fluid restriction and a diet low in salt.
-Correction should generally be gradual in those in whom the low levels have been present for more than two days.
+Correction should generally be gradual in those whom the low levels have been present for more than two days.

 Hyponatremia is the most common type of electrolyte imbalance, and is often found in older adults.
 It occurs in about 20% of those admitted to hospital and 10% of people during or after an endurance sporting event.
 Among those in hospital, hyponatremia is associated with an increased risk of death.
 The economic costs of hyponatremia are estimated at $2.6 billion per annum in the United States.